-One main focus of teaching throughout your time in Oxford will be tutorials.
+The key focus of teaching throughout your time in Oxford will be tutorials.
 A tutorial is a meeting between the tutor and a single undergraduate, a pair, or a trio; a larger group is normally defined as a class.
 You can expect to have one or two tutorials each week with one of your college tutors, or somebody else chosen by them for the particular option you are studying.
 There is great variety in the ways that tutors approach tutorials, and that is a strength of the system.
 Given this variety, do not worry if your peers in other colleges seem to be doing things differently for any given paper; your own college tutor knows how best to prepare you for Mods.

-Most colleges will also hold classes, perhaps reading classes to work through a text, perhaps seminars to discuss particular topics.
-There are also the elementary and MILC language classes: more on these in Section 8.
+Most colleges also hold classes, perhaps reading classes to work through a text, perhaps seminars to discuss particular topics.
+There are also the elementary and MILC (i.e. continuation) language classes organized by the Faculty: more on these in Section 7.

 The more you bring to a tutorial or class, the more you will gain from it.
 Tutorials are an opportunity for you to raise the issues and ask the questions which are troubling you, and to try out your own ideas in discussion with someone of greater experience; classes are an opportunity to explore issues together, and to get used to general discussion.
-Do not be afraid to speak up if something strikes you: those who say least in class are seldom those who get most benefit.
+You will learn a lot if you share ideas with fellow students and contribute to the discussion.
+Remember that tutorials and classes are not designed as a substitute for lectures, but to develop articulateness and the capacity to think on one's feet, and to tackle specific difficulties and misunderstandings.
+This means that note-taking should be incidental to the overriding dialogue.

 For most tutorials, and for many classes, you will be asked to produce written work, and a good deal of your time will be spent writing and preparing essays on topics suggested by your tutors.
-They will normally direct you towards some secondary reading.
+Many tutors combine essay-writing with oral presentations, whether in the same session or in different weeks.
+Your tutors will normally direct you towards some secondary reading.
 However, you should be careful not to let reading the bibliography detract from reading the texts, or to allow other scholars' writings to dictate the order of presentation of your own essays.
 The examination, and the course, is about the subjects and the works prescribed in the Examination Regulations and the course handbook, not the books in bibliographies.